 Whether it's working in community gardens around Buffalo, NY or teaching English to children in the Dominican Republic, UB students are making a positive global impact.

-Alternative Break programs let you volunteer, perform community service and have unique learning opportunities during your fall break (Thanksgiving), winter break or spring break.
+Alternative Break programs let you volunteer, perform community service and have unique learning opportunities during your winter or spring break.
 By spending time immersed in a new community, you’ll learn about your role as a global citizen, make new friends and connections, and discover how you can become an agent of change.

-After your trip, you’ll be able to share the lessons you learned with your local community, and continue to lead a life of active citizenship.
+After your trip, you’ll be able to share the lessons you learned with your classmates, and continue volunteering in the local community.

 The cost for Alternative Break trips ranges widely depending on the trip, transportation costs and other factors.
 Approximate costs are listed when available.
 If you are accepted for a trip, you will receive a more detailed estimate.
 Financial support may be available; please contact the Student Engagement office for more information.

 150 Student Union, North Campus

 Email: Contact form